The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Multipole linear electrodynamic traps. Discussion and area of applications

 The trap geometries investigated are characterized by multiple regions of stable trapping, some of them located near the trap electrodes.
-Most of the photos taken illustrate such phenomenon along with the numerical simulations performed.
-At least three or four regions of stable trapping were identified, but due to camera limitations focusing was achieved for a limited region of space.
-When looking with bare eyes and for an adequate angle of observation, spatial structures were observed in different regions within the trap volume.
-We can ascertain that the multipolar trap geometries investigated, and especially the linear 12- and 16-electrode Paul traps exhibit an extended region where the trapping field almost vanishes.
-The amplitude of the field rises abruptly when approaching the trap electrodes, which leads to stable trapping along with the occurrence of planar and volume structures in a layer of about a few millimeters thick, which practically spans the inner electrode space.
-We also report particle oscillations around equilibrium positions, where gravity is balanced by the trapping potential.
-Close to the trap centre particles are almost {\em frozen}, which means they can be considered motionless due to the very low amplitude of their oscillation.
-The oscillation amplitude increases as one moves away from the trap centre.
-We also report regions of dynamical stability for trapped charged microparticles located far away from the centre of the trap, as illustrated in Fig.~\ref{microplasmas}.
-The values of the specific charge ratios for the alumina microparticles range between $5.4 \times 10^{-4} \div 0.13 \times 10^{-3}$ C/kg \cite{Sto01, Sto08}.
+Most of the images taken illustrate such phenomenon along with the numerical simulations performed.
+At least three or four regions of stable trapping are identified, but due to camera limitations focusing is achieved for a limited region of space.
+When looking with bare eyes and for an adequate angle of observation spatial structures are observed, located at different regions within the trap volume.
+We can ascertain that the multipolar trap geometries investigated, and especially the linear 12- and 16-electrode Paul traps, exhibit an extended region where the trapping field almost vanishes.
+The amplitude of the field rises abruptly when approaching the trap electrodes area which leads to stable trapping, along with the occurrence of planar and volume structures in a layer of about a few millimetres thick which practically spans the inner electrode space.
+We report particle oscillations around equilibrium positions where gravity is balanced by the trapping potential.
+Close to the trap centre particles are almost {\em frozen}, which means they can be considered motionless due to their very low oscillation amplitude.
+The amplitude increases as one moves away from the trap centre.
+We also report regions of dynamical stability for trapped charged microparticles located far away from the trap centre, as illustrated in Fig.~\ref{microplasmas}.
+The values of the specific charge ratios for alumina microparticles range between $5.4 \times 10^{-4} \div 0.13 \times 10^{-3}$ C/kg \cite{Sto01, Sto08}.

-The experimental results reported deal with trapping of microparticles in multipole linear ion (Paul) traps (MLIT) operating in air, under SATP conditions.
-We suggest such traps can be used to levitate and study different microscopic particles, aerosols and other constituents or polluting agents which might exist in the atmosphere.
-The research performed is based on previous results and experience \cite{Ghe98, Mih08, Sto08, Vis13, Fili12, Lapi15b}.
-Numerical simulations were run in order to characterize microparticle dynamics.
+To summarize, we report trapping of microparticles in multipole linear ion (Paul) traps (MLIT) operating in air, under SATP conditions.
+We suggest such traps can be used to levitate and study different microscopic particles, aerosols, and other constituents or polluting agents present in the atmosphere.
+The investigations performed are based on previous results and experience \cite{Ghe98, Mih08, Sto08, Vis13, Fili12, Lapi15b}.
+Numerical analysis is used to characterize microparticle dynamics.